A family favorite recipe that is so special, it’ll be requested time and time again! Grandma’s famous cinnamon rolls are the perfect treat to share.

 - 1 1/2 cups warm water

-- 3 tablespoons Crisco shortening (vegetable oil may be substituted)
+- 3 tablespoons vegetable shortening Lard can be substituted

 - 1 tablespoon salt